th-koeln-intia/ip-sprachassistent-team4/docs/pages/knowledge/systemd.md

 # Systemd

 ## Why this section?
 When you want to start rhasspy the normal way you quickly notice that you can't find any sound device.
 And your microphone does not work anymore.
-This is not what we want, the interessting part is, that every thing is working again, when you start rhasspy again manually in the commandline.
+This is not what we expect.
+The interesting part is, that everything is working again, when you start rhasspy again manually in the commandline.
 So there must be something, that systemd does the other way, than the user with a manuall start does.

 ## So what is the Problem?
-When you take a look in the log of rhasspy you may see the following part:
+When you take a look in the log of rhasspy you may see the following message:
 ```
 ...
 INFO supervisord started with pid 700